 For instance: I have had a few friends who were so reliably there when I was at my lowest points in life.
 But… these friendships seemed to come undone when my life was in a season of happiness.
 Through analyzing relationship patterns and my own intergenerational trauma, I realized that they had jumped into the role of the rescuer.

 Rescuers find their purpose in helping others who are down, in riding in valiantly on their white horse to save the day.
 That makes them feel good about themselves, which gives them their worth and distraction from their own self.
 The outcome for them is almost like a nicer form of bullying.
 They can feel better about themselves by seeing someone else suffer without actually facilitating the suffering themselves.
 When you remove the need for their help, they feel as if they are no longer needed.
 Their sense of self-worth decreases and the comparison that used to bring them joy now reveals their perceived weaknesses.
 They will either react by withdrawing, working even harder to prove you need them, or a combination of both.

 The Focus of this Exercise

 After learning that lesson, I have outgrown this role.
 I no longer need saving.
 And I no longer allow people to “rescue” me or cross those boundaries.
-But that lesson had to come through awareness.
+But that lesson had to come through awareness after a friendship breakup.
 Now, I can have a healthy balance of receiving advice and support from friends while being able to rely on myself for that as well.

 Roles can shift in relationships, and that is perfectly natural.
 However, both parties must be willing to shift for that to be successful.
 If the other side is not willing to budge in their role, then you have outgrown the dynamics of the relationship and it will no longer serve you.